Payroll and Benefits Guide Ghana

 Work in excess of the standard weekly work hours is considered overtime and is regulated by the employment contract or collective agreements.
 When an employee is requested to work overtime or work on holidays, there are maximums in relation to the number of hours allowed.
 These maximums are 48 hours per week.
 There are also different maximum working hours for minors.

 Overtime hours in excess of 40 hours a week are paid at 150% of the regular pay rate.

 Paid Time Off

 After one year of employment for a full-time employee, the annual paid leave entitlement is 15 working days.

 There are 13 public holidays in Ghana.

-Pregnant employees are entitled to 12 weeks (increasing to 14 weeks in the case of multiple or complicated births) of paid Maternity leave at 100% of the employee’s regular pay rate.
+Pregnant employees are entitled to 12 weeks (increasing to 14 weeks in the case of multiple or complicated births) of paid maternity leave at 100% of the employee’s regular pay rate.
 Maternity leave is paid by the employer.

 After returning from maternity leave, the woman is entitled to one hour’s leave during the workday to nurse the child until the child reaches the age of one.